 Thank you for taking the time to read this page.
 We hope you now know a little more about St Mary's Infants Fellowshp (SMIF).
 On behalf of all the pupils and staff we would like to thank you for your very valuable support which enriches their learning experience and makes their time in school so enjoyable.

-Mandy and the rest of the committee
+Rosie and the rest of the committee